 When it comes to furniture color, consider the emotions you want a certain room to convey.
 Colors can reflect moods and feelings, so setting the right tone for the room is important.
 Living rooms tend to work better with cooler, cozier colors like blues, while kitchens can make good use of warmer colors to accentuate lighting.
 The parent’s bedroom can benefit from cooler colors to help with sleep, though the kid’s rooms could go either way, depending on their temperament and age.

-The big downside to color coordinating furniture with a new home is the paint.
+The paint is the big downside of color-coordinating furniture with a new home.
 You might be tempted to paint first, or maybe the paint is already fine or you can’t change it because you’re renting.
 There’s also carpeting to consider.
-The color of a carpet and how it relates to the color of the walls can limit furniture color, too.
+The color of a carpet and how it relates to the walls’ color can also limit furniture color.
 Conversely, if the floors aren’t carpeted and instead use different types of hardwood, you have options there as well.
 For example, wooden furniture will coordinate well with cooler colors and hardwood floors.
 Brighter furniture can help contrast a darker carpet, but it might be a bit much if the walls, furniture, and carpet are all bright, bold colors.

 So, if you have the option to paint first and know what your furniture layout is, feel free to paint first, so all the colors coordinate together better.
 If you need to obtain the furniture after the fact and can’t change the wall’s color or flooring, you have a good foundation from which to coordinate your color options.